2001 NFL season: Uniform changes

 Following 9/11, every jersey had a patch to remember those who died on that day, while the New York Jets and New York Giants wore a patch to remember the firefighters who died.

 Television

 This was the fourth year under the league's eight-year broadcast contracts with ABC, CBS, Fox, and ESPN to televise Monday Night Football, the AFC package, the NFC package, and Sunday Night Football, respectively.

 Pat Summerall announced that this would be his last season as a full-time NFL broadcaster.
 This would also be John Madden's last year of commentating on Fox, ending the 21-season Summerall–Madden pairing that dated back since 1981 on CBS.
-With Matt Millen leaving Fox to become the general manager of the Detroit Lions, the network tapped Daryl Johnston from CBS and the then-recently retired quarterback Troy Aikman to join Dick Stockton as Fox's No. 2 team.
+With Matt Millen leaving Fox to become the general manager of the Detroit Lions, Fox tapped Daryl Johnston from CBS and the then-recently retired quarterback Troy Aikman to join Dick Stockton as Fox's No. 2 team.

-Deion Sanders replaced Craig James as an analyst on The NFL Today.
+Deion Sanders replaced Craig James as an analyst on The NFL Today as James served as a color commentator until 2002.